harness/developer-hub/docs/platform/2_Delegates/install-delegates/enable-root-user-privileges-to-add-custom-binaries.md

 To set container privileges in the Delegate installer, do the following:

 1. Go to the **Delegate Setup** page.![](./static/enable-root-user-privileges-to-add-custom-binaries-11.png)
-2. Clear or select the checkbox as follows:
+2. Clear or select the options as follows:
 * To set non-root user privileges, clear **Run delegate with root access**.
 * To set root user privileges, select **Run delegate with root access**.